 If you’re facing the prospect of separation and divorce, take time to educate yourself about the process and how to prepare for it.
 Impulsive, emotional decisions can often impact your legal standing and add stress to an already difficult situation.

 In North Carolina, where author Jaime H. Davis practices, spouses must be separated a year and a day in order to file for divorce.
 That year is a critical time during which important decisions must be made, either by the spouses or the court.

 Based on the podcast of the same name, A Year and a Day: Divorce without Destruction provides information and tips for getting through a separation and divorce without destroying family relationships or the family finances.

-“A Year And A Day: Divorce Without Destruction” by Jaime Davis, JD is expected to be released in January 2020.
+“A Year And A Day: Divorce Without Destruction” by Jaime Davis, JD is available now.

 Jaime H. Davis is a North Carolina board-certified family law specialist and partner in the family law firm Gailor Hunt Jenkins Davis Taylor & Gibbs, PLLC in Raleigh, North Carolina.

 Jaime graduated from the University of North Carolina at Chapel Hill in 1998 with a bachelor’s in political science and English and attended law school at the University of North Carolina School of Law receiving her law degree in 2001.

 Jaime’s practice incorporates all areas of family law, with a concentration in complex equitable distribution and child custody matters, including relocation and interstate cases.
 Jaime also focuses on family law contracts, including premarital, postnuptial, and separation agreements and property settlements.